Royal Pavilion

 Brighton’s Royal Pavilion: Indo-Saracenic Architecture in a Sussex Seaside Town

-The Royal Pavilion in Brighton is one of the most architecturally bizarre buildings in Britain and is deliberately so.
-The exterior is an assembly of minarets, onion domes, and cast-iron tented roofs that quotes Mughal architecture in a thoroughly un-Indian way.
-George, Prince of Wales (later George IV) first used a farmhouse here in 1786 and over the next three decades commissioned successive architects to enlarge it until the current palace was completed by John Nash in 1823.
-It functions as a fantasy: a building designed for pleasure rather than propriety, which tells you something about its original occupant.
+The Royal Pavilion is one of the most architecturally bizarre buildings in Britain and is deliberately so.
+The exterior assembles minarets, onion domes, and cast-iron tented roofs in a way that quotes Mughal architecture in a thoroughly un-Indian manner – the design is a fantasy of the Orient filtered through the imagination of English Regency taste rather than anything resembling ethnographic accuracy.
+George, Prince of Wales (later George IV) first used a farmhouse on this site in 1786 and over the next three decades commissioned successive architects to enlarge it, culminating in John Nash’s current palace completed in 1823.
+It was built for pleasure rather than propriety, which tells you something essential about its principal occupant.

-The interior is equally excessive.
-The Banqueting Room’s ceiling features a large painted dragon holding a chandelier weighing a ton, lit by 30 candles and reflected in mirror panels.
+The interior out-performs the exterior for excess.
+The Banqueting Room’s ceiling has a painted dragon clutching a chandelier weighing one tonne, lit by 30 candles and reflected in mirror panels.
 The Music Room has 26 gilded scallop-shell gas jets.
-The kitchen was designed to hold 900 dishes simultaneously for the Prince’s extravagant dinners.
-None of this is restrained.
+The kitchen was designed to hold 900 dishes simultaneously for George’s dinner parties.
+None of this is understated.
+The Pavilion is worth visiting partly for the architecture and partly as a document of royal self-indulgence at its most specific.

 Visiting

-The Royal Pavilion is in central Brighton, a 10-minute walk from Brighton Station.
-Entry is £18.50 for adults; tickets can be bought in advance online through the Brighton & Hove council website (brightonmuseums.org.uk).
-The Pavilion also runs as an events venue, so check the calendar before visiting: some days involve private functions that restrict access.
+The Royal Pavilion is in central Brighton, a 10-minute walk from the station.
+Entry is £18.50 for adults; book in advance online through Brighton Museums (brightonmuseums.org.uk).
+The Pavilion doubles as an events venue, so check the calendar – some days restrict access to certain rooms due to private functions.

-Guided tours (included in the ticket price) run at set times throughout the day and cover the main State Rooms.
-The audio guide, available as an alternative, covers the same ground at your own pace.
-Allow 90 minutes minimum for a thorough visit.
+Guided tours (included in the ticket) run at set times and cover the main State Rooms.
+The audio guide covers the same ground at your own pace.
+Allow 90 minutes for a thorough visit.
+The adjacent Pavilion Shop is genuinely better than average for a heritage gift shop, stocking quality reproductions of the building’s distinctive decorative motifs.

 Brighton

-The Pavilion occupies a relatively small site in central Brighton; the surrounding areas are worth the day.
-The Lanes, a network of narrow alleyways south of the Pavilion, evolved from medieval street patterns and are now lined with antiques dealers, jewellers, and independent shops.
-The distinction between the Lanes (genuinely old, denser) and the North Laine (Victorian, now predominantly cafes and record shops) is lost on most visitors but matters for atmosphere.
+The surrounding areas are worth the day.
+The Lanes, a network of narrow alleyways south of the Pavilion evolved from medieval street patterns, are lined with antique dealers, jewellers, and independent shops.
+The North Laine (Victorian streets north of the old centre, now cafes, independent bookshops, and record shops) is a different atmosphere – looser, younger, slightly chaotic.

-Brighton Beach is shingle, not sand.
-The pier (Brighton Palace Pier, 1899) has amusement arcades and fairground rides.
-The quieter West Pier further along the seafront is a derelict iron structure that burned twice in the early 2000s and is now a skeletal frame over the sea, visited principally by starlings that roost there in enormous murmurations in autumn and winter.
+Brighton Beach is shingle, not sand, which some visitors find disappointing.
+The Palace Pier (1899) has amusement arcades and fairground rides.
+The West Pier, further west, is a derelict iron structure that burned twice in the early 2000s and is now a skeletal frame over the sea – it hosts one of the largest starling murmurations in southern England in autumn and winter evenings.
+This is worth timing for.

-For seafood: English’s of Brighton on East Street has been an oyster bar and seafood restaurant since 1945.
-A dozen rock oysters costs £24; a full plateau de mer for two is £110.
-It’s the right place to spend money on Brighton’s local fish.
+For seafood, English’s of Brighton on East Street has been an oyster bar and restaurant since 1945.
+A dozen rock oysters costs £24; a full plateau de mer for two runs £110.
+It’s where to spend money on Brighton’s local catch.